BDC Hamburger Icon

 Artificial intelligence (AI) enhancements

-AI for sales teams and LinkedIn/AI integration
+• AI for sales teams

-Apps plus integrations
+Apps and integrations

-Who is Salesforce for?
+Who Is Salesforce For?

 Did You Know?Did you know

-Who is Pipedrive for?
+Who Is Pipedrive For?

 Salesforce vs. Pipedrive Comparison